 Examples of workplace negligence may include a lack of safety guidelines or safety equipment, failure to warn employees about the presence of harmful substances, or failure to maintain equipment.
 You may have grounds for a workers’ compensation claim, or you may have a case against a liable third party, such as an equipment supplier or job-site owner.

 Depending on the severity of your injuries, length of recovery, and when or if you can return to your pre-injury activities, you could be entitled to financial recovery for damages such as:

-- Medical bills including ambulance, emergency room, surgery, hospital stays, and follow-up care
+- Medical bills, including the cost of ambulance transportation, emergency room treatment, surgery, hospital stays, and follow-up care

 - Lost wages